KabilanK21/MazeSolver_Group06/README.md

 Line Following – Cross an inclined bridge (<35°) using IR sensor arrays

-Pathfinding – Explore and determine the shortest route
+Pathfinding – Explore and determine the fastest route

 Path Optimization – Replay optimized path for faster completion